shahanakattil/Sustainability-workshop/Instructions/Lab9:Security-in-Sustainabilibilty.md

 In this lab, you will undertake the essential task of setting up Log Analytics, which provides a centralized location to store and query data, while Sentinel serves as the platform for advanced security analysis, also enabling proactive threat detection and incident response.

-## Excercise 1 - Create Microsoft Sentinel workspace
+## Excercise 1 - Setup Sentinel Workspace

 ### Task 1: Create Sentinel Workspace